Sam-Bieberich/HPC-QC-Workflows/README.md

 **shors_complete.ipynb**

 Completed Shor's Algorithm file.
 Generates a random number between 2 and 14 and finds the factors of 15.
+Images below depict the circuit and diagrams with the expected counts (taking into account error due to noise).

 ![Shors circuit for a = 11](/Images/shors-circuit.png)